snimmagadda1/s11a.com/content/06-04-2021/index.md

 ## Intro to batch processing

-> **TL;DR:** all batch processing is reading a lot of data, doing some sort of processing, and writing the result somewhere.
+> **TL;DR:** all batch processing is the act of reading a lot of data, doing some sort of processing, and writing the result somewhere.

 If you're someone looking for a refresher in the strategies and principles of batch processing, I would recommend a skim of Spring's introduction [here](https://docs.spring.io/spring-batch/docs/current/reference/html/spring-batch-intro.html#spring-batch-intro).
 I found this portion of their docs super helpful.
 It does a great job providing background on batch processing and translating that to Spring Batch's architecture.